astrovidee/EBM/README.md

 If using this code, please cite [Venkatesan et al., 2025](https://doi.org/10.1089/ast.2023.0103) along with the respository.

 This repository contains the Energy Balance Model (EBM) code and documentation.
+Use EBM_one_file.py for all in one code.

 [![Documentation](https://img.shields.io/badge/Documentation-blue)](https://astrovidee.github.io/EBM/)